bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 mode, this has the disadvantage that a crash within the executable (for example during the evaluation of a point) will end the optimization unless a special treatment of exception is provided by the user.
 But, as a counterpart, it offers more options and flexibility for blackbox integration and optimization management (display, pre- and post-processing, multiple optimizations, user search, etc.).
+See examples in :ref:`access_to_solution`, :ref:`multiple_runs` and :ref:`callbacks`.

 The library mode requires additional coding and compilation before conducting optimization.
 First, we will briefly review the compilation of source code to obtain NOMAD binaries